chazwarp923/Unified-Items/README.md

 In the future i plan to add a json based module system that way users can make their own modules and customize it to their liking.

 #Download
-You can download it over on (http://minecraft.curseforge.com/projects/unified-items "CurseForge")
+You can download it over on [CurseForge](http://minecraft.curseforge.com/projects/unified-items)